ericoporto/ags-manual-wiki/AudioClip.md

 readonly String AudioClip.ScriptName
 ```

-Gets the script name of the audio clip, a unique identifier for audio clips.
+Gets the script name of the audio clip, which serves as a unique identifier, as set in the AGS Editor.

-This can be used for debugging or referencing specific audio clips in text properties or text files.
+This may be useful if you have a pointer to some clip stored in your variable, and want to know what it actually is.
+Normally you don't need a script name, as you have an automatic global variable for each clip in the game, but sometimes you may want to display it somewhere for testing purposes, or save as text for the reference.

 Example: